apify/apify-docs/sources/platform/console/two-factor-authentication.md

 The support team will not give you any clues about the information you have provided, they will only verify if the information you provided is correct.
 :::

-You can always check what information you provided by going to your [account settings](https://console.apify.com/account/settings), scrolling down to the **Two-factor authentication** section, and clicking on the **Recovery settings** button, then you should see a view like this which will show you the information you have provided.
+You can always check what information you provided by going to your [account settings](https://console.apify.com/account/settings), scrolling down to the **Two-factor authentication** section, and clicking on the **Recovery settings** button, then you should see a view like this, which will show you the information you have provided.

 ![Apify Console recovery settings modal](./images/console-two-factor-recovery-settings.png)